Skoda Enyaq Coupe Review & Prices

 The 570-litre boot is huge, and dwarfs the Nissan Ariya’s 466 litres and the 480 of the Kia EV6, let alone the 452 of the Toyota bZ4x.
 It’s also bigger than the VW ID5’s 549 litres, although predictably the SUV-shaped Enyaq beats this Coupe version, though only by 15 litres.

-That figure jumps to 100 litres for total seats-down space, which is 1,610 for the Enyaq Coupe, and overall it’s a car with all the luggage space you could need.
+That difference jumps to 100 litres for total seats-down space, which is 1,610 for the Enyaq Coupe, but overall it’s a car with all the luggage space you could need.

 There is a handy under-boot spot for the charging leads, which makes up in part for the absence of a front load area, and the boot has a whole raft of bag hooks, a couple of different clips to hold small items in place and four tie-down points.
 There are also a couple of small compartments to the side.